corda/corda/docs/source/tutorial-cordapp.rst

 *Running the client via IntelliJ:*

-Select the 'Run Example RPC Client' run configuration which, by default, connects to NodeA (Artemis port 10007).
+Select the 'Run Example RPC Client' run configuration which, by default, connects to PartyA (Artemis port 10007).
 Click the Green Arrow to run the client.
 You can edit the run configuration to connect on a different port.

 *Running the client via the command line:*